Geometry of Architecture: Muqarnas

 All materials will be included.

-Joachim Tantau is a designer and woodworker based in Hamburg, Germany.
-He graduated from The Prince’s School of Traditional Arts in 2013, receiving the Barakat Prize for his research into the geometry and design principles of Andalusian Muqarnas.
+Joachim Tantau is a cabinetmaker and designer.
+He graduated from The Prince’s Foundation School of Traditional Arts in 2013 where he received the Barakat Prize for his research into the geometry and design principles of Andalusian Muqarnas.

-Joachim has also taught on the Outreach Programme for The Prince’s School, including workshops on marquetry and woodworking techniques in the UK, Egypt, Spain and Azerbaijan.
+He currently runs a studio in Hamburg, Germany where he produces bespoke furniture and objects d’art.
+Joachim also teaches workshops on marquetry and woodworking techniques in the UK, Egypt, Spain and Azerbaijan.